MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Case Studies

-Meanwhile, we also simulate this 2-D problem using HYDRUS 2D software (version 5.0) \cite{vsimuunek2016recent} and compare the pressure head results at $t=T=1.26\times 10^4$ sec with our DRW algorithm and the GRW solver.
+Meanwhile, we also simulate this 2-D problem using HYDRUS software \citep{vsimuunek2016recent} and compare the pressure head results at $t=T=1.26\times 10^4$ sec with our MP-FVM algorithm and the FVM solver (the fixed-point parameter identified to be $1$ by trial-and-error).
 From Figure \ref{fig_2dcompare_head}, we can draw two observations.
-First, the pressure head solution profiles for both GRW and DRW algorithms appear to be symmetric along $x=0.5$ m, whereas HYDRUS 2D shows a clear asymmetric profile.
+First, the pressure head solution profiles for both FVM and MP-FVM algorithms appear to be symmetric along $x=0.5$ m, whereas HYDRUS 2D shows a clear asymmetric profile.
 As pointed out earlier, since the initial and boundary conditions are symmetric along $x=0.5$ m, symmetry in the pressure head solutions is expected.
-This suggests that both GRW and DRW based solvers can capture some degree of underlying physics of the original problem.
-Second, despite the assymetric behavior in pressure head profile, the size of isolines for the HYDRUS 2D simulation result is more similar to our DRW solution than to the GRW solver solution.
+This suggests that both FVM and MP-FVM based solvers can capture some degree of underlying physics of the original problem.
+Second, despite the assymetric behavior in pressure head profile, the size of isolines for the HYDRUS 2D simulation result is more similar to our MP-FVM solution than to the FVM solver solution.
 This observation is also consistent with the information presented in Figure \ref{fig_2dcompare_1dview}a.
-In fact, both observations can be carried over to the soil moisture profile as well, as shown in Figures \ref{fig_2dcompare_theta} and \ref{fig_2dcompare_1dview}b.

-On the other hand, when comparing the water flux results, we see from Figure \ref{fig_2dcompare_qx} that the GRW solution no longer preserves the symmetry of water flux profile along the horizontal direction.
-In other words, among the three numerical methods considered in this case study, our DRW algorithm achieves the best performance in terms of preserving the symmetry implied by the problem.
-This result is also consistent with the mass conservation calculations using Equation \eqref{eqn_mb}, as our DRW algorithm achieves significantly higher $\mathrm{MB}$ value compared to other benchmark solver (see Table \ref{table_2dmb}).
+In fact, both observations can also be carried over to the soil moisture profile, as shown in Figures \ref{fig_2dcompare_theta} and \ref{fig_2dcompare_1dview}b.
+Finally, in terms of mass conservation, our MP-FVM algorithm achieves significantly higher $\mathrm{MB}$ value compared to other benchmark solvers (see Table \ref{table_2dmb}).